hydecnc/fractals/README.md

-# Mandelbrot & Julia Fractals Explorer
+# Fractals Explorer created using threejs
-Created using glfw & opengl